iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation-options.md

 - [revocation](./revocation): this protocol is used to discover the `revocationType` options available to a [trusted-party](#roles) for use in a [revocation-request](./revocation#revocation-request).

 ### Roles
-- Trusted-Party: has the authority to request the revocation of verifiable credentials.
+- Trusted-Party: requests supported methods of revocation.
-- Revoker: able to revoke the key used to sign a verifiable credential.
+- Revoker: offers supported methods of revocation.

 ### Interaction